 Derivative Products Purpose of the Hedge Transaction Strategic Impact Receive-fixed swaps To protect against the decline in interest rates on floating-rate assets by exchanging the debt's fixed-rate payment for a floating-rate payment.
 These transactions enable us to improve liquidity, obtain lower funding cost or to hedge basis risk.
 Pay-fixed swaps To protect against an increase in interest rates by exchanging the debt's floating-rate payment for a fixed-rate payment that matches the cash flows of assets.
 These transactions create lower cost synthetic fixed-rate funding, hedge future debt issuance costs or manage interest rate sensitivity.
-Floating-for-floating swaps To protect against large increases in interest rates on floating-rate liabilities by embedding an interest rate cap on the floating-rate payment leg of the swap.
-These transactions help us to manage exposure to large increases in interest rates and offset interest rate caps that are embedded within our assets.
+Floating-for-floating swaps Some swaps are used to protect against large increases in interest rates on floating-rate liabilities by embedding an interest rate cap on the floating-rate payment leg of the swap.
+Other swaps are used to protect against changes in the relationship between overnight and term SOFR.
+These transactions help us to manage basis risk and exposure to large increases in interest rates and offset interest rate caps that are embedded within our assets.